Existence of mASD connections on 4-manifolds with cylindrical ends: Gauge fixing and the condition

 \subsection{Recovering the $\mASD$ condition within a slice}

 Throughout this section, we assume $2 < p < 4$, and $\delta, \beta$ are chosen as in Section \ref{subsec:GaugeFixing}.

 As suggested in the introduction to this section, we will use Proposition \ref{prop:1} to put $\mASD$ connections into a fixed nearby slice, but this process will generally not preserve the $\mASD$ condition.
-The following theorem is our main readjustment tool that will recover the $\mASD$ condition, while preserving the slice condition.
-In its statement, we view $H^+_{A} \subseteq L^p_\delta( \Omega^+(X))$ as the subspace of $A$-harmonic forms.
+The following theorem is our main readjustment tool that will recover the $\mASD$ condition, while simultaneously preserving the slice condition.
+To state it, use the $L^2_\delta$-inner product to identify the cokernel $H^+_{A, \delta} = \mathrm{coker}(Ds\vert_{\Sl(A)})_A$ with the subset of $A$-harmonic self-dual forms in $L^p_\delta( \Omega^+(X))$.
 We denote by

 the inclusion and $L^2_\delta$-orthogonal projection, respectively.
 (These maps will play a role analogous to the one played by $\sigma$ and $\pi$ in Section \ref{sec:GenGluing}.)
-It follows that $(D s)_A \oplus \sigma_A$ maps surjectively onto $L^p_\delta(\Omega^+(X))$.
+It follows that $(Ds\vert_{\Sl(A)})_A \oplus \sigma_A$ maps surjectively onto $L^p_\delta(\Omega^+(X))$.